 The French script stencil comes as a 12″ x 12″ but you are not limited to that exact design.
 As you can see on the close-ups, you can pick and choose how you use it.
 On the top you can see how I varied not only the intensity of the painted script, but also the fading in and out on the edges to give the look of “floating” script.
 This is to give the appearance of age and just a bit of romance.

 Here you can see the texture and color variation up close.
 The (aff link) Daddy Van’s wax brought out detail and depth.

 It always helps when you can continue the look throughout with different techniques.
 Here on the top of the bookcase you see the texture, faded stenciling and a bit of a distressed look through multi layered dry brushing.

 If when you look at a piece and your eyes travel from one element to the next, you know you have a winner.
 Art is to capture the eye.
 This is why I call furniture refinishing art – it carries the same intrest and intrigue as a wall mounted painting.

-A huge "thank you" to The Old Fashioned Milk Paint Company for supplying the materials for this project.
-If you've not tried their paint and other products, go take a look at what they have to offer HERE.
+A huge “thank you” to (aff link) The Old Fashioned Milk Paint Company for supplying the materials for this project.
+If you’ve not tried their paint and other products, go take a look at what they have to offer HERE.
 OFMP comes in 20 colors and as a base with no pigment (you add your own).
-It's best for porous surfaces such as bare wood and raw masonry.
+It’s best for porous surfaces such as bare wood and raw masonry.
 (Adding Extra-Bond into first coat will help adhesion to most clean, sound non-porous surfaces.)
-It's packaged as a powder and you add water to make a pint, quart, or gallon.
-It's great if you want to mix your own colors as well – as a mater of fact, it's fun to do!
+It’s packaged as a powder and you add water to make a pint, quart, or gallon.
+It’s great if you want to mix your own colors as well – as a mater of fact, it’s fun to do!

 Until next time…